unknown source

 - branch width upper bounds rank-width by a linear function

-- treewidth upper bounds boolean width by a computable function
+- treewidth upper bounds boolean width by a linear function

-- bandwidth upper and lower bounds cutwidth by a polynomial function – Any bandwidth bound cutwidth quadratically.
+- bandwidth upper bounds cutwidth by a linear function and lower bounds it by a polynomial function – Any bandwidth bound cutwidth quadratically.
 An example where this happens is $(P_n)^k$ which has bandwidth $k$ and cutwidth $O(k^2)$; both seem to be optimal.

 - modular-width upper bounds clique-width by a computable function